-Mr. Sexton has taught right at 10,690 students at UNT as a Senior Lecturer.
+Mr. Sexton has taught right at 11,140+ students at UNT as a Principal Lecturer.
 He is comfortable with large face-to-face and online classes while interacting with students, mixing lecture modes, and treating all with respect and dignity, while maintaining high standards and order.
 In 2001, he began designing, creating, and delivering on-line (web- based) content using WebCT Campus Edition©, WebCT Vista©, Blackboard Vista©, Blackboard Learn©, and Canvas© Learning Management Systems (LMS) platforms.
 He was one of the first instructors at UNT to incorporate video conferencing technology and multiple locations (3) broadcasting into classrooms.
 Out of fairness, he alternated broadcast locations to provide all students face-to-face time with the instructor.

 Mr. Sexton regularly uses Turning-point Technologies (clickers), Skype© classroom conferencing, Story Board exercises for problem identification and product innovation, “Flipping the Classroom” since 2001, and has required Pecha Kucha presentations in the classroom since 2009.
 He currently teaches freshmen students in the BUSI 1340 Managing the Business Enterprise course as part of the University’s discovery core.
 BUSI 1340 courses sections regularly reach near 200 students each.

 Mr. Sexton has influenced pedagogy and course design in the areas of Entrepreneurship, Social Entrepreneurship, Strategy Integration, Management Concepts, Business Communication, and Family Business.
 He seeks out best practices, implements changes quickly, and provides resources for others.
 He holds copyrights on dozens of illustrations and diagrams, written several case studies for class use, illustrated a Business Communication textbook, and designed the Family Business and Build a Business I courses from scratch.
 Mr. Sexton has completed dozens of course revisions, both for face-to-face and on-line delivery.
 Future plans include finding funding and creating an Entrepreneurship lab for students.
-The lab would feature 3-D printers, CNC routers, other rapid prototyping machines, and 3-D modeling software.

 MENTORING AND COACHING